GraceKevin/Betsboard/README.md

 # BetsBoard

-### When I the user want to view trending stocks on reddit, I then want to pull that stocks information via the stock market
+### As a user, I want to be able to pull data from the stock market based on tickers I learn about.
+### Additionally, I would like to get a current listing of the top trending stocks on Reddit's WallstreetBets subreddit.